 The Seasonal School is characterized by a unique combination of lectures and interactive sessions.
 The main goal of such an innovative approach is to provide the participants with the opportunity to apply to a practical scenario the theoretical skills acquired during the frontal sessions.
 In addition to the frontal lectures and the interactive sessions, also a high-level expert workshop on a timely and relevant issue will be included in the programme.

 Who should attend this Seasonal School?

-The Seasonal School’s main target is represented by recently graduated and undergraduate students who have completed at least a Bachelor Degree.
-In the case of students enrolled in a 5-year Law Degree Course the participation is reserved to those who are attending the fourth and fifth year.
-However, LLM and Master students are also encouraged to apply given the fact that the Seasonal School will fill an important gap in the current educational offer of Italian Universities, as well as of many foreign academic institutions.
+The course is intended for (Italian or foreign) undergraduate, postgraduate and PhD students.
+This Seasonal School's main target is represented by undergraduate students; however, Master and Ph.D. students are also encouraged to apply given the fact that the Seasonal School will fill an important gap in the current educational offer of Italian Universities, as well as of many foreign academic institutions.

 - Prof. Andrea de Guttry

 - Prof. Alberto Pirni